amber-ruby/amber_component/README.md

 you can use `yield.html_safe if block_given?`

 In general `block_given?` will return `true` when a block/nested content is present, otherwise `false`.
+You can use it to render content conditionally based on whether nested content is present.

 ### Components with namespaces